 Of course, automation doesn’t save time and money unless the platform is easy to use.
 Implementing a software solution that adds more work to your employees negates any positive benefits.
-In fact, a study from The Access Group found ease of use to be the top requirement project managers look for.
+In fact, a study from The Access Group found the ease of use to be the top requirement project managers look for.

 Expense management software needs to intuitively fit into your employees’ workflow, or it won’t get used.
-If people have to stop and think about every laborious step of entering their expenses, it’s very likely that the software won’t have the positive impact and ROI expected.
+If people have to stop and think about every laborious step of entering their expenses, it’s very likely that the software won’t have a positive impact and ROI expected.
 Millennials are much more computer savvy than previous generations, so keep this in mind.